haidaoxiaofei/sampa-public/research/index.md

     summary: Determinism is inevitable.
 ---

-Our research crosses multiple layers of the system stack, from hardware to programming languages and applications.
+Our research explores research related to spatial-temporal information and general crowdsourcing, from algorithms design to applications development.
 Our research has four main themes.
-The *concurrency* theme addresses challenges in writing, testing and debugging concurrent programs.
-The *approximate computing* theme explores accuracy trade-offs across the system stack for better energy efficiency and performance.
-The *emerging applications* theme focuses on building systems to better support new applications, from  mobile apps to graph analytics.
-The *emerging technologies* theme aims at taking advantage of new storage and compute technologies in building new systems.
+The *task assignment* theme addresses challenges in batch-based matching of workers and tasks.
+The *latency control* theme explores task latencies in the crowdsourcing system.
+The *copying detection* theme focuses catching plagiarists in real world crowdsourcing platform.
+The *transportation mining* theme aims at taking advantage of huge data collected by morden online dial-a-ride systems to mining the trends of travelers.

 ### Active Projects